Crafting the Localverse: Pepsi Meal Cans

 Kite Illustrations

 From fishing cats to rare birds, I illustrated 69 animal species — each one reimagined as a kite, designed to be seen from the sky.
-These became the foundation of a visual system, which was then transformed by traditional Sri Lankan kite artisans into over 2,000 handcrafted kites.
+These formed the foundation of a visual system, which traditional Sri Lankan kite artisans then transformed into over 2,000 handcrafted kites.

 Every form was designed with clarity and charm in mind.
 Sometimes, all it took was a single dot to bring a creature to life.
 Each kite was carefully colored to remain legible in flight, visible through translucent paper and sunlight.